elves/elvish.io/src/ref/edit.md

 The marker will then disappear after 5 seconds, and the counter in the prompt is updated: this is when the prompt function finishes.

+Another thing you will notice is that, if you type a few characters quickly (in less than 5 seconds, to be precise), the prompt is only updated twice.
+This is because Elvish never does two prompt updates in parallel: prompt updates are serialized.
+If a prompt update is required when the prompt function is still running, Elvish simply queues another update.
+If an update is already queued, Elvish does not queue another update.
+The reason why exactly two updates happen in this case, and how this algorithm ensures freshness of the prompt is left as an exercise to the reader.

 ## Prompt Eagerness